DiomedesAuRaa/ci-cd-solutions/README.md

-Here's a README template for your GitHub repository that explains how to set up and run the Terraform workflow with the GitHub Actions automation:

----

 # Terraform Automation with GitHub Actions

 This repository automates the process of running Terraform plans and applying them using GitHub Actions workflows.
 It uses a GitHub Actions CI/CD pipeline to deploy infrastructure on AWS, with approval steps integrated via GitHub Environments for manual deployment approval.